makersacademy/takeaway-challenge/README_basilekoko.md

 - **Menu class**
 The menu class hold the list of dishes and their prices.
 This is the class which allows the class TakeAway method read_menu to display the menu.

 - **Message class**
 The message class handle the confirmation message sent to the customer when the order is complete.
 I have used export command to add the twilio account sid, token, phone number to my environment so that I can protect my account information.

+- **How to use this program?**
+1. Create a new instance of class TakeAway
+2. Read the menu
+3. Order the dish you like
+4. View your order basket or/and order more if you want to
+5. Find out how it will cost you
+6. Enter your own total
+7. You receive a confirmation if the total you enter matches the program's one, otherwise you recieve an error that the prices do not match.

 - irb test example